 - Our learners are all older and the only ones who might actually need the terminology for curriculum purposes are Year 6s who will get that in class.
 They don’t, however, need the terms to learn how to read or spell.
 This goes for all sorts of terminology.
-I’ve had 12 year olds who could say “split diagram (sic) e” but were not able to read “time”.
+I’ve met 12 year olds who could say “split diagram” (sic) but were not able to read “time”.
 Even amongst teachers, I hear ‘diagraph’ almost as often as ‘digraph’.

 - We could talk about length of sound, getting them to isolate the <oo> in spooky and the <oo> in took.
 The problem is that the <a> in mad is longer than that <a> in map – and many of our students will be able to hear that if we start using those terms and getting them to say sounds to determine the length.
 Basically, when you’re learning to read, you don’t also need a lesson in phonetics.

 - Our students have limited memories and I want them to use it to learn how to spell the sounds they say out loud.
 I also want them to learn to pronounce clearly the symbols they see (using their own accent).
 They can accomplish both these things without knowing which vowels are short and which are long.

 You can get them to think about the differences between vowels and how that affects spelling patterns but without the jargon.
 After they’ve read and sorted all the ways to spell the “le” ending, we get out the Tweetle Beetles – read by me ridiculously fast, never the student unless they want to.
 Even the coolest of the cool will usually end up laughing.

 Then, on the back of one of the TRT boards, I draw a line down the middle and we sort the words from the tongue twister with the book open.